e1esm/casino-transaction-system/README.md

 ## Kafka Integration
 Tx Manager consumes events from topic: **casino_transactions**.

+Partition key is **user_id** for keeping events of the same user in order in case we have multiple consumers.

 The events should be sent in this schema:
 ```json
 {